 UCI offers its MLFP program entirely online.
 However, the school requires students to complete an accelerated course over five days prior to the beginning of the program at the Irvine, California campus.
 In place of a thesis, students complete a capstone course during the winter quarter of their second year of study.
 This includes a term paper on a chosen topic related to legal and forensic psychology.
 Graduates often pursue career opportunities in various public and private sector positions including academic settings, government agencies, and research and policy institutes.

-2 Liberty University
+3. Liberty University Online

 Liberty University is a private Christian institution located in Lynchburg, Virginia.
 One of the largest colleges in Virginia and founded in 1971, the school currently admits over 100,000 students regionally and internationally.
 Liberty offers more than 60 accredited degree granting programs.